What’s Your Leadership Style in Nursing?

 Transformational leaders are often inspirational, using their charisma to share their vision of success with the rest of the team.

-Motivating staff and building relationships are integral parts to make the transformational leadership style work, and these leaders often command the respect and admiration of colleagues who have benefited from their encouragement.
+Motivating staff and building relationships are integral parts of making the transformational leadership style work.
+These leaders often command respect and admiration of colleagues who have benefited from their encouragement.

 5. Servant leadership